MiguelDP4/js-tic-tac-toe-testing/README.md

-# Library
+# TicTacToe Testing

-The purpose of this project is to build the TIC-TAC-TOE game to play on the browser, it is required for this project using Factory functions and module  pattern using javascript.
+This project was created to practice testing with jest on javascript.

 ## Built With